 Works well for displaying JXL images

-Provides a temporary solution until native support is available
+Provides a temporary solution until Mozilla adds native support for JPEG XL

 Cons